kangjw1208/King-Country-Real-Estate/README.md

 ## Modeling
 The modeling is divided into two parts: inferential and predictive.
-1) inferential modeling
+1) Predictive modeling
-2) predictive modeling
+2) Inferential modeling

 * The goal of our inferential model is to estimate an association between the price and other features and understand their relationship.

+### Predictive Models
 * The goal of our prediction model is to achieve the 'best' model to predict our target price with high accuracy and low error.
 Pretty much getting to the idea of predicting price given certain parameters such as number of floors or whether it's view is avergae or excellent.
 As to deal with heteroscesdsitdy we made the decision to log transform our target variable, price.

 Now with our dataframe fully sorted we created our dummy regressor with price and the log of price.
-### Simple Regressor
+#### Simple Regressor
 Seeing that our target is our log_price column we tried to see which columns had a positive and substantial correlation to it.
 * sqft_living
 * bathrooms